 |---|---|---|---|---|

-Use this method on Ubuntu 24.04 (noble) or 22.04 (jammy) when you want QMPlay2 integrated into APT and the standard desktop menu.
-Ubuntu 26.04 (resolute) should skip to the Flatpak method because APT cannot use this PPA there.
+Use the PPA on Ubuntu 24.04 or 22.04 when you want QMPlay2 managed through APT and the standard application menu.
+Ubuntu 26.04 should skip this method because APT cannot use the PPA without a resolute repository.

 Refresh Ubuntu Package Metadata Before Installing QMPlay2